WilfredTA/formal-methods-curriculum/README.md

 ## Course 2: Approaches to Modeling & Verification
 **Description**: This course introduces developers to important and widely used methods in formal tooling.
 It distinguishes between automated, semi-automated, and manual techniques and discusses properties to keep in mind when evaluating different techniques for different problems.
+It provides broad exposure to popular tools with the goal of developing a high level "map" of the territory.

 Topics include:
 - Types of analysis techniques